krishnapankhania/krishnapankhania/README.md

 <img src="https://github.com/krishnapankhania/krishnapankhania/blob/a2760d34cb62d885945314734543eeb237886251/banner.png">

-<h3 align="center">I am a developer who works on both the front end (client-side) and the back end (server-side) of a website or an application or you can call me.. 🥁 drum roll please.. a 'Full Stack Dev'.</h3>
+<h3 align="center">I am a developer who works on both the front end (client-side) and the back end (server-side) of a website or an application.
+You can call me.. 🥁 drum roll please.. a 'Full Stack Dev'.</h3>

 - 🌱 I’m currently learning & working on **React, Node and AWS**